 During the two past decades, Mexico has been working hard in opening its economy to foreign trade and investment.
 As of today, Mexico holds more than 25 bilateral free trade agreements around the world.
 As business opportunities are growing, a lot of effort has been put forward to simplify the administration as much as possible in order to facilitate the inflow of foreign entrepreneurs and investors.

-8 Steps to Form your Company in Mexico:
+8 Steps to Form a Company in Mexico

 This is relatively simple, all you have to do is consult a public notary assigned by the government.
 You will be asked to sign the incorporation deed before receiving your tax registration.
-This should take you a maximum of 2 days, and it will cost you MX$ 9,000 (US$ 500)
+This should take you a maximum of 2 days.

 You will receive your tax ID number by simply registering with the Ministry of Finance and Credit (Secretaría de Hacienda y Credito Público).
 This will take you 1 to 3 days.